 Why does my fountain smell?

-to prevent and prolong algae build up in your fountains.
+The most common reason for an odor coming from your water fountain is that it needs to be cleaned.
+It probably has algae growing in it.
+Although water fountains are fairly low maintenance, they need to be cleaned regularly to avoid algae growth which leads to a smelly water fountain.
+Read our Water Fountain Cleaning Guide for more on cleaning water fountains.
+You can also purchase one of many fountain care products to prevent and prolong algae build up in your fountains.
 This does not make cleaning unnecessary but you may be able to go longer between cleanings.
 You should be completely emptying and cleaning your water fountain every 2-4 months.
 I think more often is better if you have a smaller tabletop fountain that is easy to clean.

 My water fountain is splashing, is this normal?